 The right tool depends on how your restaurant actually runs, not on feature lists.

-Primarily walk-in, casual dining: Self check-in, SMS or WhatsApp notifications, and a public display are the three things you need.
-Complexity is your enemy because it slows down staff and increases time-to-setup.
-WaitQ is built for this scenario specifically.
+Primarily walk-in, casual dining: Self QR check-in, SMS or WhatsApp notifications, and a public display are the three things you need.
+Complexity is your enemy: it slows down staff and increases time-to-setup.
+WaitQ is built for this scenario.
+Both plans include unlimited guest entries, so you won't hit a cap on your busiest nights.

 Mix of walk-ins and reservations: You need both systems in one view so hosts aren't toggling between tools.
 Waitwhile or TablesReady handle this without requiring a full platform replacement.